 HIST 643: Reformation and Society

-HIST 644: Social and Cultural History of Early Modern Europe
+HIST 644: Society and Culture in Early Modern Europe

 “La religion vécue en Bourgogne à la veille des guerres de religion” presented at Prato, Italy in July 2010

 “On ‘The Rites of Violence’ in Sixteenth-Century France” presented at Stratford, England in June 2008 at a conference honoring Natalie Zemon Davis

 “Que sais-je?
 Religious Violence, Certainty, and Doubt in the French Wars of Religion” presented at Yale University in February 2008

 Filmed by The History Channel in June 2006 for special program of Man, Moment, Machine on Leonardo Da Vinci and the invention of the wheel-lock pistol and its impact on warfare in the sixteenth century first broadcast in Fall 2006.